Hadesal/codeCoolPowerGroupe/chapter1/IO/prompt-sync.md

     Uncaught Error: ENXIO: no such device or address, open '/dev/tty'

 In this specific case, one line is missing from your `launch.json`.
 If you don't have `launch.json` you need to create one.
-If you don't know how to create launch.json you can read more about it [here](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations).
+If you don't know how to create launch.json you can read more about it <a href="https://code.visualstudio.com/docs/editor/debugging#_launch-configurations" target="_blank">here</a>.
 If you already have the launch.json you just need to add the specific line yourself, you just need to open the `launch.json` file and add this line inside the parentheses.

     “console”: “integratedTerminal”